bohdankurshev/portfolio/powerbi-projects/AdventureWorks_Report/README.md

 * **Power Query** (ETL & Data Cleaning)
 * **DAX** (Data Analysis Expressions for complex calculations)
 * **Star Schema Modeling** (Fact & Dimension tables optimization)

+---

+### 🤝 Connect & Feedback
+Thank you for checking out my project!
+Feel free to download the `.pbix` file to explore the logic under the hood.
+If you have any questions or feedback, don't hesitate to reach out.